Population synthesis of double neutron stars: Conclusions

-Finally, we compare the properties of the radio selected and gravitational wave selected sample.
-We find that two different models APD05 and SP are consistent with observations.
-The model APD05 that best fits the distribution on the $P-\dot P$ diagram also reproduces well the distribution of chirp masses.
-In this model the binary evolution proceeds within the standard StarTrack model A, we allow for the propeller effect, partial spin-up proportional to the amount of mass accreted, and mass scale of magnetic field decay is increased to $M_d=0.05\,M_\odot$.
-In this model there are very little differences between the distribution of masses in the radio and gravitational wave selected samples, and the mass ratio of binary pulsars is close to unity in both the radio and gravitational wave selected sample.
-However, radio observations show that there are systems with the mass ratio likely to be in the range between $0.6 -0.9$, which do not appear in this model.
-The presence of such objects can be explained with the assumption that the initial mass spectrum of neutron star is wide like the one in model SP.
-The presence of such binaries suggests that also the unequal mass systems with the mass ratio in the range from 0.7 to unity should be included in the search for gravitational wave signals.
-Inclusion of a wider initial mass range on one hand widens the expected distribution of mass ratios but on the other hand decreases the agreement between the expected and observed distribution of chirp masses in the radio.
-This conclusions may be verified with the Square Kilometer Array observations that should reveal many more binary NS systems.
-The measurement of their masses along with identification of binary NS merger population by the Advanced LIGO and VIRGO will provide further insight into the properties of the population of binary neutron stars.
+We compare the properties of the radio selected and gravitational wave selected sample.
+We find that the APD05 model is most consistent with observations.
+It not only matches the observed sample in the $P-\dot{P}$ space, but it also reproduces the distribution of chirp masses reasonably well.
+In this model, the binary evolution proceeds within the standard S\textsc{tar}T\textsc{rack} model, we allow for the inefficient propeller effect, partial spin-up proportional to the amount of mass accreted takes place, and mass scale of magnetic field decay is increased to $M_d=0.05\,M_{\sun}$.
+There are hardly any differences between the distribution of masses in the radio and gravitational wave selected samples.
+The mass ratio of double neutron stars is close to unity in both the radio and gravitational wave selected sample.
+However, radio observations show that there are systems with a mass ratio likely to be in the range of $0.6 -0.9$, which do not appear in this model.
+The presence of such objects can be explained by assuming the initial mass spectrum of neutron stars is wide, like the one in the SP model.
+The presence of such binaries suggests that the unequal mass systems with a mass ratio in the range of 0.7 to unity should be included in the search for gravitational wave signals.
+Including a wider initial mass range on one hand widens the expected distribution of mass ratios, but on the other hand decreases the agreement between the expected and observed distribution of chirp masses in the radio.
+The HP model predicts existence of very high chirp mass systems, none of which has been discovered.
+As this model is dominated by the second born pulsars, this suggests that the observed pulsars are the first born, mildly recycled objects.

+The models based on the S\textsc{tar}T\textsc{rack} standard model have similar predictions for the differences between the populations detactable in the radio and gravitational waves, regardless of the subsequent pulsar evolution details.
+Future work should include a bigger observational sample and a wider range of object types.
+This should allow to better constrain the pulsar evolution models.

+This conclusions may be verified with Square Kilometer Array observations that should reveal many more DNS systems.
+The measurement of their masses along with the identification of the DNS merging population by the Advanced LIGO and VIRGO will provide further insight into the properties of the population of double neutron stars.